lambdamikel/LambdaSpeak/README.md

 And here is [the ATmega 644 firmware](firmware/atmega644/ls21-with-spo256-al2/lambdaspeak21.hex).

-### Detailed Description of the ATmega LambdaSpeak Firmware (Version 4)
+### Detailed Description of the ATmega LambdaSpeak Firmware (Version 5)

-The **current version** of the unified LambdaSpeak ATmega firmare is **4**.
+The **current version** of the unified LambdaSpeak ATmega firmare is **5**.
 The highest firmware version will be 15.
-The unified ATmega LambdaSpeak firmware supports LambdaSpeak 1.5, LambdaSpeak 1.8, LambdaSpeak 1.95, and LambdaSpeak 2.0.
+The unified ATmega LambdaSpeak firmware supports LambdaSpeak 1.5, LambdaSpeak 1.8, LambdaSpeak 1.95, LambdaSpeak 2.0, and LambdaSpeak 2.1 with SPO256-AL2 support.

-LambdaSpeak 1.95 listens to the CPC's IO ports &FBEE and &FAEE (in SSA-1 mode),  to &FBFE (in DK'tronics modes), as well as to &FFxx in Amdrum mode (and only then).
+LambdaSpeak listens to the CPC's IO ports &FBEE and &FAEE (in SSA-1 mode),  to &FBFE (in DK'tronics modes), as well as to &FFxx in Amdrum mode (and only then).
 The native DECtalk and native Epson modes are also using IO port &FBEE.

-The LambdaSpeak 1.95 hardware uses a single signal for address decoding from the GAL22V10 to the ATmega 644, so in fact, the LambdaSpeak firmware cannot distinguish whether a request was made for &FBEE, &FAEE, &FBFE, or &FFxx.
+The LambdaSpeak 1.95 and LambdaSpeak 2.1 hardware uses a single signal for address decoding from the GAL22V10 (resp.
+Xilinx CPLD) to the ATmega 644, so in fact, the LambdaSpeak firmware cannot distinguish whether a request was made for &FBEE, &FAEE, &FBFE, or &FFxx.
 However, &FFxx is only decoded in Amdrum mode (a signal is given to the GAL from the ATmega in order to en/disable &FFxx decoding).
 For the other modes, the current mode of LambdaSpeak determines how LambdaSpeak reacts to the IO request at &FBEE, &FAEE, or &FBFE, respectively.
 Even though these addresses are decoded "in parallel", the LambdaSpeak RSX Driver by TFM, the SSA-1 driver software, and the DK'tronics driver software are not getting confused, because their protocols are different (in fact, all these driver softwares can be used in parallel).

 ASCII for speech is only 7 Bit.
 Hence, every byte with the 8th bit being set is considered a **control byte** and used for controlling LambdaSpeak, for setting the current mode, changing the current voice,  volume and speech rate, etc.

 Many of these modes are demonstrated in the BASIC program `demo01.bas` found on the [`LS195.dsk` disk](cpc/lambda/LS195.dsk).

-Currently, LambdaSpeak 1.95 resp.
-Firmware Version 4 supports the following Control Bytes:
+The following Control Bytes are understood by the firmware version 5:

 - &FF: reset LambdaSpeak.
 Only works if LambdaSpeak is not in PCM test mode, or in Amdrum mode.
 Even the reset button of LambdaSpeak will be ineffective during PCM sample playing (interrupts are disabled during PCM sample playing in order to maximize audio sample quality).
 Reset puts LambdaSpeak into default configuration.
 The **default mode** is the **SSA-1 emulation mode**.